How collective asperity detachments nucleate slip at frictional interfaces

 \paragraph{Acknowledgement}

 T.G.~was partly financially supported by The Netherlands Organisation for Scientific Research (NWO) by a NWO Rubicon grant number 680-50-1520.
 M.W.~thanks the Swiss National Science Foundation for support under Grant No.~200021-165509 and the Simons Foundation Grant ($\#$454953 Matthieu Wyart).
+We acknowledge an anonymous referee for useful comments on experimental validation.

 \paragraph{Methods}